 Wondering if a cash-out refinance mortgage is the right option for you?
-Let’s examine the signs if it’s time for you to consider this type of loan as well as a few of the qualifications you need to meet a cash-out refinancing plan.
+Let’s examine the signs if it’s time for you to consider this type of loan.
+Plus, you can review the qualifications you need to meet a cash-out refinancing plan.

 - You want cash for a home remodel, pay closing costs, college tuition, student loans, credit card debt, personal loan, or other expenses.

-- You have at least 20 percent equity in your home if doing a cash out refinance for your primary property
+- You have at least 20 percent equity in your home if doing cash-out refinancing for your primary property.

-- Your credit score is at least 580 and you qualify for an FHA-backed cash out refinance
+- Your credit score is at least 580 and you qualify for an FHA cash-out refinance.

 - You have made all your mortgage payments on time for at least the last 12 months

-If you meet those criteria, you should contact BrightPath Brilliant Mortgage Solutions today to learn more about your options.
+If you meet these criteria, contact BrightPath Brilliant Mortgage Solutions today to learn more about your options.

 You can refinance your mortgage in a few different ways, depending on your current and long-term financial goals.
-If you opt for a cash out refinance, you get essentially get cash in your pocket, but you agree to owe more on your mortgage.
+If you opt for a cash-out refinance, you essentially get cash in your pocket, but you agree to owe more on your mortgage.

 To give you an example of how that works, imagine your home is worth $300,000 and you owe $200,000 on your current mortgage.
-You want $40,000 to spend redoing your kitchen and you decide that a cash out refinance is the best option.
+You want $40,000 to spend redoing your kitchen and you decide that a cash-out refinancing is the best option.

 In contrast, with a rate or term refinance, the objective of the refinance is different.
 Rather than putting cash in your pocket, these mortgages allow you to change the interest rate or the term of your mortgage.
-To continue with the above example, say you owe $200,000 on your mortgage but your interest rate is 5 percent.
-You decide to refinance for a lower interest rate of 3 percent.
+Let’s continue with the above example.
+Say you owe $200,000 on your mortgage, but your interest rate is 5%.
+You decide to refinance for a lower interest rate of 3%.
 Now, because your rate is lower, you also reduce your monthly payments.

 Alternatively, you decide that you want to change the term on your loan.
-In most cases, mortgages have 30 or 15-year terms, and the loans are set up so that you pay the same amount every month for the term of the loan.
+In most cases, mortgages have 30-year or 15-year fixed terms.
+Loans are set up so that you pay the same amount every month for the term of the loan.
 Once the term is up, you own the home outright.

-If you have a 30 year term and you want to pay off your mortgage faster, you can choose to just double your payments every month, but in some cases, you may want to refinance to a 15-year term.
+If you have a 30-year term and you want to pay off your mortgage faster, you can choose to just double your payments every month.
+In some cases, you may want to refinance to a 15-year term.
 Often, making that jump qualifies you for a lower interest rate.
-In some cases, if you need extra time, you may want to refinance from a 15-year to a 30-year term.
+If you need extra time, you may want to refinance from a 15-year to a 30-year term.
 Sometimes, you may be able to do a rate-and-term refinance that changes both the term and the rate of your existing mortgage.

-As explained above, cash out refinance mortgages are different than second mortgages, home equity loans, and home equity lines of credit (HELOC).
+As explained above, cash-out refinancing mortgages are different than second mortgages, home equity loans, and home equity lines of credit (HELOC).
 In particular, these mortgages get rolled in with your primary mortgage.
 They are not a separate loan like the other options on the list.
-In most cases, you also receive a lower interest with a cash out refinance loan than you do with a home equity loan or a HELOC.
+In most cases, you also receive a lower interest with a cash-out refinancing loan than you do with a home equity loan or a HELOC.

 Sometimes, you may even receive a lower interest rate than you are paying on your current mortgage, but that varies depending on current interest rates and the rates when you originally took out your mortgage.

 Usually, you can only cash out some of your home’s equity.
 You can’t take out cash for all your equity.
-But, in the long run, that helps to protect your home by ensuring you don’t get upside down in your mortgage (where you owe more than your home’s value.)
+In the long run, that helps to protect your home by ensuring you don’t get upside down in your mortgage (where you owe more than your home’s value.)

-Typically, you don’t have to explain to the lender how you want to use the cash, but for your own sake, you should plan carefully.
-For instance, paying down consumer debts with a cash out refinance can be a good idea in terms of saving on interest and consolidating multiple payments into one, but you need to make sure you can afford the new payment.
+Typically, you don’t have to explain to the lender how you want to use the cash.
+Although, for your own sake, you should plan carefully.
+For instance, paying down consumer debts with cash-out refinancing can be a good idea in terms of saving on interest and consolidating multiple payments into one.
+Yet, you need to make sure you can afford the new payment.

 Otherwise, you may default and risk losing your home.
-On the upside however, you stand to improve your credit when you use the cash to pay off debts, and you may get a larger tax deduction related to mortgage interest.
+On the upside however, you stand to improve your credit when you use the cash to pay off debts.
+Here, you may get a larger tax deduction related to mortgage interest.